Dry Eye Clinic + Lipiflow

 What is Dry Eye?

+At our Dry Eye Clinic, we offer advanced treatments like LipiFlow to provide relief and improve the quality of life for those suffering from dry eye syndrome.
 Dry eye occurs when the eye does not properly produce tears of the correct quantity or consistency, meaning tears are insufficient to keep the eye nourished and healthy.
 Tears are important to keeping eyes cleared of debris and bacteria.
 The absence of proper tears can lead to a number of discomforts, so don’t hesitate to contact an optometrist if you’re experiencing issues and think you may need dry eye treatment.

 Dry eye is a chronic condition in which something has gone wrong with some part of your tear film, resulting in compromised comfort, eye health, and/or vision.
 Your tear film consists of: